 During the period of her leadership at WRAP ground-breaking collaborative agreements and schemes such as the Courtauld Initiative, Halving Waste to Landfill by the construction sector and Love Food Hate Waste campaigns were born and flourished.

 Liz joined the World Resources Institute (WRI) in 2016 as its first Senior Fellow and Director, Food Loss and Waste.

-In recognition for her work, Liz was presented with an OBE by the Prince of Wales for her services to Business Resource Efficiency in 2015.
+In 2015 Liz was awarded an OBE in the Queen’s Birthday Honours List for services to the Business Resource Efficiency and the Environment.